tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Evaluating the performance of a portfolio is of utmost importance, regardless if it is a human or an algorithm making trades.
 The following metrics can be used to evaluate a portfolio.

-  * **Cumulative Return**: The total/aggregated amount of gains and losses for an investment.
+  * **Cumulative Return:** The total/aggregated amount of gains and losses for an investment.
 Cumulative return is measured across time, and not for a particular time period.

-  * **Annual Return**: A time-weighted annual percentage, representing the return on an investment over a period of time.
+  * **Annual Return:** A time-weighted annual percentage, representing the return on an investment over a period of time.

-  * **Annual Volatility**: The annualized degree of variation in trading prices over time.
+  * **Annual Volatility:** The annualized degree of variation in trading prices over time.

-  * **Sharpe Ratio**: The return of investment compared to its risk, measured by the difference between the return on investment and the risk-free return.
+  * **Sharpe Ratio:** The return of investment compared to its risk, measured by the difference between the return on investment and the risk-free return.

-  * **Downside Deviation/Return**: The measure of risk for returns that are below the minimum acceptable return.
+  * **Downside Deviation/Return:** The measure of risk for returns that are below the minimum acceptable return.

-  * **Sortino Ratio**: The quotient of harmful volatility and overall volatility.
+  * **Sortino Ratio:** The quotient of harmful volatility and overall volatility.
 The Sortino ratio focuses on downside deviation, rather than the standard deviation.

 * These metrics can be calculated for a portfolio through historical backtesting, or they can be used to measure the performances of specific securities before engaging in a trade.